 We return to Crain’s for a last word about trucks:

 “Service availability, both in the number of trucks and the number of locations where they were available, increased dramatically [over the decades].
 The far flung network was held together by the professionalism and integrity of the early pioneers.
-Today it is big business – multi-national and vertically integrated.”
+Today it all amounts to big business – multi-national and vertically integrated.”

-Where offshore was concerned, “Trucks were moved offshore by barge and boat in the forties, and finally in 1947 when you couldn’t see land from the rig anymore, genuine offshore skid units were built and placed on the rigs.
+Where offshore was concerned, “Trucks were moved offshore by barge and boat in the forties Finally, in 1947, when you couldn’t see land from the rig anymore, genuine offshore skid units were built and placed on the rigs.
 Wave compensation devices and corrosion engineering solved many initial problems by the late fifties.

-“In sum, the early years were a period of invention and ingenuity – solving problems as they arose, and surviving the Great Depression and World War II by sheer determination.”
+“In sum, the early years were a period of invention and ingenuity – solving problems as they arose.
+As well as surviving the Great Depression and World War II by sheer determination.”

 And while we’re tracing wireline’s history, why not look at a rare architectural achievement in the wireline realm?
-An accompanying early 1950s pic shows the art deco-style headquarters building of the Lane-Wells Company, the company that pioneered and popularized the practice of downhole perforations.
-The building itself is noteworthy.
-It is considered a classic of the “Streamline Moderne” style.
+An accompanying early 1950s pic shows the art deco-style headquarters building of the Lane-Wells Company.
+Lane-Wells pioneered and popularized the practice of downhole perforations.
+The building itself impresses as classic of the “Streamline Moderne” style.

 BACK TO MODERN DAY